wangyu16/nyml/parsers/README.md

 - All values are parsed as strings
 - Indentation uses spaces (tabs not allowed)
 - Supports nested objects, comments, quoted keys, and multiline strings
+- Arrays in JSON are converted to multiline strings in NYML
+- Multiline strings in JSON are converted back to `|` syntax in NYML